Your quick guide to creating an offboarding plan [incl. template]

 It’s in nobody’s best interest to burn bridges.
 You want your employee to speak fondly of your company when they leave, and they will want to leave on good terms, especially if they want a letter of recommendation or referral.
 That’s why it’s a smart idea to encourage the departing employee to share what they’ve enjoyed about working at your company such as projects they’ve worked on and growth opportunities.

-Your final weeks at the company
+3. Final weeks at the company

 When an employee is leaving your company, your main goal should be making sure that the team can run effectively and smoothly in their absence.
 This includes supporting the new hire in their new role, shortening the time it takes to train them, and ensuring that the departing employee documents and shares key knowledge with the team.
 This process is called knowledge transfer.